NLnetLabs/krill/doc/development/06_ca_manager.md

 This will result in a `CmdDet::RepoUpdate` to be sent to the `CertAuth`.

 If there was no repository defined, then this will result in a `CaEvtDet::RepoUpdated` event.
-This event will then be picked up by the `MessageQueue` as post-save event listener and trigger that the CA synchronizes with its parents, because now that it has somewhere to publish it can actually request certificates.
+This event will then be picked up by the `TaskQueue` as post-save event listener and trigger that the CA synchronizes with its parents, because now that it has somewhere to publish it can actually request certificates.